ZOO-Project/ZOO-Project/docs/kernel/configuration.rst

 lenv section
 ...............................

-The ``lenv`` can be used to store runtime informations automatically set by ZOO-Kernel before and during the execution of a WPS service, with the following parameters:
+The ``lenv`` section is used by the ZOO-Kernel to store runtime informations before the execution of a WPS service, it contains the following
+parameters:

  * ``sid`` (r): The WPS Service unique identifier,
  * ``status`` (rw): The current progress value ( a value between 0 and